Aviation in World War II: Military aviation

 Aviation during this period was dominated by the conduct of the war, and the war in turn by air power.
 Aviation was heavily involved in the development of military technologies, strategies, tactics and events throughout the war.

 At the outbreak of the war in Europe in 1939, the German Luftwaffe had amassed an attack force of modern all-metal cantilever monoplanes designed to support the Blitzkrieg style of warfare at relatively short range and manufactured by a large and organised industry.
 Pilots had been well-trained, both in flying clubs and in some cases the Spanish Civil War.
 Other European air forces, especially the British RAF were struggling to re-equip with similarly modern types and to train up aircrew.
 Early German successes, with the notable assistance of the Junkers Ju 87 Stuka dive-bomber, overran Europe and left Britain open to attack.

 During the ensuing Battle of Britain, the British fighter squadrons had to quickly relearn the old tactical lessons from the first war.
 Initially the RAF fighters flew in a tight three-fighter arrowhead formation, soon changing to the looser four-aircraft arrangement which the Germans called the "finger-four."
 They soon also relearned the value of climbing above your opponent before attacking.
 At the same time, the development of an early radar warning system by the British provided a new way to track German attack formations as they gathered over the European coast and flew across the English Channel.
-The radio communications, provided to every pilot, also required new protocols such as radio silence before engaging the enemy.
+The radio communications, provided to every pilot to support the Dowding system of coordination, also required new protocols such as radio silence before engaging the enemy.

 Later on, the British and Americans developed large long-range heavy bombers, causing great damage to the German war effort and substantial casualties.
 While the British favoured unescorted night bombing, the Americans preferred to mount daytime raids, escorted by long-range fighters.

 In the Pacific war, both sides made extensive use of aircraft carriers and carrier-to-carrier engagements became pivotal turning points in several campaigns.